mattermost-community/focalboard/website/README.md

-# Matternote website
+# Matterdeck website

-Website for Matternote, built using [Hugo](https://gohugo.io/).
+Website for Matterdeck, built using [Hugo](https://gohugo.io/).

 ## How to build